 As a world-famous financial center, Shanghai City is one of the largest metropolises with an area of over 6,300 square kilometers (2,440 square miles), which can be divided into 16 districts.
-6,000 years ago when there were people living in the land, Shanghai history began.
+Some 6,000 years ago when there were people living here, Shanghai history began.
 Then, during a long history, the area developed slowly into a small port and trade center.
-The first rapid development of Shanghai was in 1840s when British opened the area as an international port.
+The first rapid development of Shanghai was in 1840s when the British opened the area as an international port.
 Later in 1930s, Shanghai was known as Pairs of the East.
 Another rapid development was in 1978 when China’s Reform and Opening-up was carried out.
-Gradually, Shanghai develops into today’s modern city.
+Gradually, Shanghai developed into today’s modern city.
 Some important historical events are listed below in the annals of the city.

 |Map of Shanghai History Timeline|

 When it comes to Shanghai, people always regard it as a modern and new city, but it actually has a long history.
-Hereunder shows the memorabilia of Shanghai History.
+Hereunder are the memorabilia of Shanghai History.

 When was Shanghai created?
-Around 6,000 years ago, the west part of today’s Shanghai had become land.
+Around 6,000 years ago, the west part of today’s Shanghai had become inhabited.
 The ancestors in the area lived by hunting and fishing at that time.

 2. Small Fishing Village before Christ